-(Together with the consolidated annual accounts and consolidated directors' report of Banco de Sabadell, S.A. and subsidiaries for the year ended 31 December 2021)
+(Together with the consolidated annual financial statements and consolidated directors' report of Banco de Sabadell, S.A. and subsidiaries for the year ended 31 December 2022)

 (Translation from the original in Spanish.
 In the event of discrepancy, the Spanish-language version prevails.)